DrChristophFH/world-forge/wiki/geography/eides/land-of-abominations/Storm-Watch.md

 ### Military Presence

-The Storm Watch is permanently manned by at least one platoon from the 1st Storm Guardians Company.
+The Storm Watch is permanently manned by at least one platoon from the [1st Storm Guardian Company](/wiki/organizations/1st-Storm-Guardian-Company.md).
 These elite soldiers are tasked with protecting the scholars and maintaining the fortress's defenses against both natural and supernatural threats.

 ### Scholarly Contingent